Tech-Tweakers/polaris-chatbot/README.md

 # Setup to use MongoDB
 #

-DEFAULT_PERSISTENT=true # False use MemoryDB, True use MongoDB
+DEFAULT_PERSISTENT=false # False use MemoryDB, True use MongoDB

 DBNAME=polaris
 COLLECTION_NAME=polaris-collection